qamar-prog/invisibility-cloak/README.md

 Special thanks to the open-source computer vision community for providing the tools and pre-trained models that make real-time vision applications possible.

 ---
+🤝 Contributing

+Contributions are welcome!

+# Fork the repository

+# Create a feature branch
+git checkout -b feature/new-feature

+# Commit your changes
+git commit -m "Add new feature"

+# Push the branch
+git push origin feature/new-feature

+Then open a Pull Request.

+📄 License

+This project is available under the MIT License.

 ## 👨‍💻 Author